 With custom formula manufacturing, you work directly with a chemist to develop a custom product that is owned by you.

 This lets you fill gaps in the marketplace that aren’t being served by existing products.
 Your products will be completely unique, without even the same base formulas as other products.

-You retain the rights to the formula, which means you can even take it to another chemist or produce it at your own facilities if you choose to.
+Be sure your manufacturing contract states that you retain the rights to the formula, which means you can even take it to another chemist or produce it at your own facilities if you choose to.